ohrutimty/Udacity_Project_Traffic_Sign_Classifier/writeup_project.md

 | Vehicles over 3.5 metric tons prohibited | Vehicles over 3.5 metric tons prohibited |

 The model was able to correctly guess 12 of the 12 traffic signs, which gives an accuracy of 100%.
+However, it's just because all of the new images I found is suited for this model.
+In this model, the test set accuracy is about 0.94.
+Therefore, it still has some traffic sign cannot be recognized by this model.
+If I collect more not easily classified images to predict by this model, I believe that the accuracy will achieve to test dataset accuracy.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)